-- C2 present research findings in a clear and balanced manner and properly referenced - C3 produce work within time and quality frameworks - C4 support findings and ideas with informed literature and correct referencing
+C2 present research findings in a clear and balanced manner and properly referenced

+C4 support findings and ideas with informed literature and correct referencing

 Students will be encouraged to reflect on and improve their skills through feedback.

 Development of students' practical skills will be achieved through a problem-based approach that takes into account employability skills and creative decision making, with the support of different teaching and learning techniques (seminars, team projects, tutorials).